Notes on the Geography of Egypt: Skirting the Delta

 This was an undertaking of the British and Foreign Bible Society, which owned the building at least until 1960.
 The building takes its name from Anthony Ashley-Cooper, the seventh earl of Shaftesbury and a leading philanthropist of Victorian England.
 The BFBS was one of his many interests.

-Port Said continued to grow throughout the British period, as these moderne blocks suggest.
+Port Said continued to grow throughout the late British period, as these blocks suggest.

 Like Shepheard's Hotel in Cairo, the Eastern Exchange, the grand hotel of Port Said, was burned by rioters in the 1950s.
 It stood about here.